 Over and above the memorable camps, which offer starry night vistas from the comfort of each chalet, Remote Africa Safaris offers a host of unusual activities ranging from the physical: cycling and walking safaris, to the less active and more cultural: day & night game drives and photographic safaris.
 All of these add to a guests' experience, providing a unique immersion in the safari experience.

 Day & Night Drives

-The Chikoko Trails Camps offer Remote Africa Safaris' guests the walking safari experience.
-It is an exciting adventure where new levels of life are constantly discovered ... from the fascinating animals that live within insect droppings to tiny elephant shrews, delicate wide-eyed antelope, enormous giraffe and more.
-On foot guests are given the rare opportunity to become part of nature, to immerse themselves in the wonders that present themselves at every turn.
+It is an exciting adventure where new levels of life are constantly discovered ... from the fascinating insects that live within animal droppings to tiny elephant shrews, delicate wide-eyed antelope, enormous giraffe and more.
+On foot guests are given the rare opportunity to experience the bush at nature’s pace and to be immersed in the wonders that present themselves at every turn.

 Children under the age of 12 are unfortunately not able to take part in walking safaris at Remote Africa Safaris.

 Mountain Bike Safari

 Mountain bike safaris are available from Tafika Camp for the more active safari goer, accompanied by an experienced guide – usually the owner, John Coppinger.